sarmadjabri/SnakeGame/README.md

 # Snake-Game
+In order to run the code to see for yourself just copy the code from the visualization file and it should make a weight file for it to store its attempts(to prevent starting over from scratch.

 Recreation of google snake and a Deep Q Neural network to beat google snake.
 Source code is not fully mine as I did get help from numerous websites.